 🦥 About Me

 Hi, I am Bonan Ruan (阮博男).
-Currently, I am a second-year Ph.D. student (advised by Prof. Zhenkai Liang) in CuriOSity group at NUS.
-I received my Master of Computing degree from NUS, and B.E. degree in Information Security (advised by Prof. Zhijun Ding) at the Tongji University.
+Currently, I am a second-year Ph.D. candidate (advised by Prof. Zhenkai Liang) in CuriOSity group at NUS.
+I received my Master of Computing degree from NUS, and B.E. degree in Information Security (advised by Prof. Zhijun Ding) at Tongji University.

 Motto: Life is like carrying a heavy burden on a long journey; one must not be hasty.